The algebraic small object argument as a saturation: The algebraic small object argument

-where $h = \vdom \beta$ and $k = \vcod \beta$, and draw vertical and horizontal composition of squares as vertical and horizontal juxtaposition respectively.\footnote{We avoid drawing any diagram with more than two vertical ``layers'' so that there is no chance of misinterpreting vertical juxtaposition as strictly associative.}
+where $h = \vdom \beta$ and $k = \vcod \beta$, and draw vertical and horizontal composition of squares as vertical and horizontal juxtaposition respectively.\footnote{We never draw any diagram with more than two vertical ``layers'', so there is no chance of misinterpreting vertical juxtaposition as strictly associative.}

 \begin{notation} Given a pseudo double category $\dcat{A} = (\dcat{A}_0,\dcat{A}_1,\ldots)$, write $\VertArr{\dcat{A}}$ for its category of vertical morphisms $\dcat{A}_1$. \end{notation}

 \begin{definition} A double category $\dcat{A}$ is \emph{thin} when every square of $\dcat{A}$ is uniquely determined by its boundary. \end{definition}